This cute cottage is located 50 yards from the harbour at Mevagissey in Cornwall and can sleep four adults and one infant in two bedrooms.

-Details Electric central heating Electric oven and hob, microwave, fridge freezer, washing machine, dishwasher DVD, iPod dock, PS2, WiFi Cot and high chair available Fuel and power included in rent Bed linen and towels included in rent A parking permit is provided for the village car park which is 400 metres from the property Up to two pets welcome without charge Sorry no smoking Shop and pub 5 minute walk Please note that the stairs are narrow and as such may not be suitable for individuals with limited mobility
+Electric central heating Electric oven and hob, microwave, fridge freezer, washing machine, dishwasher DVD, iPod dock, PS2, WiFi Cot and high chair available Fuel and power included in rent Bed linen and towels included in rent A parking permit is provided for the village car park which is 400 metres from the property Up to two pets welcome without charge Sorry no smoking Shop and pub 5 minute walk Please note that the stairs are narrow and steep with an open tread

 Changeover Day Fri

 is approximate and

 should only be used to get a rough idea of the cottage location.